terryaney/Documentation.Camelot/KatApp.md

 Property | Type | Description
 ---|---|---
 `view` | `string` | The Kaml View to render inside the nested KatApp.
-`selector` | `string` | If provided, a JQuery selector `string` that is used to identify that KatApp.
+`selector` | `string` | If provided, a selector `string` that is used to identify that KatApp.
 This property aids in debugging by allowing Kaml View developers to type in `KatApp.get({selector})` in a browser console to get a reference to their KatApp.
 `inputs` | `ICalculationInputs` | If inputs should be passed to the rendered nested application's Kaml View, provide a `ICalculationInputs` object.

 ## v-ka-table